 NATIONAL ELECTION 2017

-After a protracted and polarizing election process marked by some incidences of violence, elections for six different levels (from national to county levels) were held in Kenya, on August 8, 2017.
-The incumbent President Uhuru Kenyatta was pronounced the winner of the presidential poll by the Independent Electoral and Boundaries Commission (IEBC) on August 11, 2017, with 54 percent of votes cast.
-Seats in the National Assembly were divided between 20 parties, with the government party being formed by the Jubilee Party with 171 seats in the National Assembly and the largest opposition grouping, the National Super Alliance, taking 110 seats.
-On September 1, Kenya’s Supreme Court nullified the August 8 presidential elections and declared the results, invalid, null and void.
-The IEBC scheduled a fresh presidential election for October 26, 2017 and on October 31, President Uhuru Kenyatta was re-declared the winner having secured more than 98 percent of the vote, after his main opposition opponent, Raila Odinga and his supporters, boycotted the repeat election.
+On August 8, 2017, Kenya held its general elections, with President Uhuru Kenyatta being pronounced the winner by the Independent Electoral and Boundaries Commission (IEBC) on August 11, 2017, with 54 percent of votes.
+On September 1, Kenya’s Supreme Court nullified the August 8 elections and declared the results, invalid, null and void.
+The IEBC scheduled fresh elections for October 26, 2017 and on October 31, President Uhuru Kenyatta was re-declared the winner after securing more than 98 percent of the vote, after his main opposition opponent boycotted the repeat election.

-Throughout the total pre-election reporting period, ELOG found that out of 3,157 responses, 972 (31 percent) answered that they had witnessed or heard of the use of threatening, abusive or insulting language against women as candidates or their families in their constituencies.
-Significantly fewer reports - only 597 of responses (19 percent) - of this type of violence were received when the same question was asked about the experience of women as voters or supporters.
+Through almost a 5-month reporting period before the general election, ELOG found that out of 3,157 responses, 972 responses (31 percent) answered that they had witnessed or heard of the use of threatening, abusive or insulting language against women as candidates or their families in their constituencies.
+There were significantly fewer reports of of the same question against women as voters or supporters, with only 597 of responses (19 percent) reporting this type of violence.

 ELOG’s Parallel Vote Tabulation (PVT) data found that 35 percent of presiding officers in polling stations were women.

-On election day, a low amount of incidents of violence was reported to both ELOG and other observation missions.
+On election day, there was a low amount of incidents reported of violence to both ELOG and other observation missions.
 ELOG recorded 21 incidents of violence at polling stations.
-Of the incidents of violence one involved only women, and 13 involved women and men.
-The female-only incident of violence was perpetrated against a female security officer.
-The perpetrator was male and a voter, and the report of this instance was made after the observer saw it occur first hand.
+Of the incidents of violence, 1 involved only women and 13 involved women and men.
+The 1 female-only incident of violence was perpetrated against security personnel and the perpetrator was male and a voter, and the report of this instance was made after the observer saw it occur first hand.

-Since the 2013 elections, there has been little progress in improving women’s participation in Kenyan politics.
-This is due to several contextual factors.
-First, women in Kenya face high levels of violence in both the private and public spheres of their lives, which impacts their ability to engage in leadership and decision-making activities.
-Second, traditional gender roles within the Kenyan society created barriers to women’s political participation.
-For example, in the Northeast regions of Kenya, the concept of ‘negotiated democracy’ has meant that elders have worked across clan lines to establish seats that are specifically for their group.
+Since the 2013 elections, there has been little progress in improving women’s participation in Kenyan politics and mitigating the potential for election-related violence.
+The parliament has failed to promulgate laws implementing the country’s gender quota and has done little to prevent or mitigate violence against women.
+Women voters, candidates, and observers faced various forms of violence throughout the election cycle and examples can be found across the country.
+In the Northeast regions of Kenya, the concept of ‘negotiated democracy’ has meant that elders have worked across clan lines to establish seats that are specifically for their group.
 This power-sharing structure has meant that elders not only determine which seats are available, but also those who can compete for the positions.
 The opaque selection process has traditionally disadvantaged women candidates, some of whom have either been excluded from competing for seats or required to contribute to the community in order to be considered (a form of economic violence) or forced to run as independents if they wish to contest for office.

-ELOG’s data, while limited by the short duration of the focus on VAW-E, demonstrates that violence against women as candidates and voters did occur within the Kenyan elections.
-It is also important to say that no one else collected this type of violence against women in elections specific data.
+ELOG’s data, while perhaps not as robust in accounts that were recorded by other groups, does demonstrate that violence against women as candidates and voters did occur within the Kenyan elections.
 Interestingly, ELOG’s data demonstrated that reports of violence were made more frequently for women as candidates than as voters.
-This could potentially reflect that it is acceptable for women to participate in politics, but experience greater backlash when they attempt to take leadership positions – for example, as candidates.
-The fact that women were coerced into certain demonstrations of political participation more often than they were excluded, reinforces the notion that the political participation of women is generally accepted, but in some areas it is expected to align itself with the objectives of the predominant political groupings (political parties or traditional governance structures) or with the decisions of significant male figures in a woman's family and/or community.
+This could potentially evidence that women may be seen to be able to participate in politics, but experience greater backlash when they attempt to lead in politics.
+The fact that women were coerced into certain demonstrations of political participation more often than they were excluded reinforces the notion that the political participation of women is deemed appropriate generally, but only when it aligns with the limited expectations of a woman's family and/or community.

+Following the election, from September 26 to 29, the National Democratic Institute held four focus groups in Kenya in three counties: Kisumu (with women respondents), Nyeri (with women respondents), and Nairobi (one with women respondents and another with men respondents).
 A total of 50 respondents (41 women and 9 men) from six political parties took part in the focus groups.
-Focus group participants included successful and unsuccessful candidates for a range of political positions, including Governor, Member of Parliament and Members of the County Assembly.
-The women in the focus groups reported having been subjected to various forms of violence including physical, psychological, threats and coercion and economic violence.
-The acts of violence targeted both the women candidates and their families, and they were perpetrated by opponents (both male and female) either directly or through the use of hired goons, as well as some members of the security forces.
-The attacks were undertaken to discourage, intimidate and ultimately prevent the women from participating in the elections.
-The male respondents also claimed to have faced violence from their opponents, but agreed that the women faced more violence than they did.
+Those in the focus group included those who vied successfully and unsuccessfully for various positions including Governor, Member of Parliament and Members of the County Assembly.
+The women in the focus group reported having been subjected to various forms of violence including physical, psychological, threats and coercion and economic violence.
+The acts of violence targeted both the women candidates and their families and they were perpetrated by opponents (both male and female) either directly or through the use of hired goons, as well as, some members of the security forces.
+These attacks were done to discourage, intimidate and ultimately prevent the women from participating in the elections.
+The male respondents also claimed to have faced violence from their opponents but agree that the women had it worse than them.

-Participants in the focus group confirmed that most of the violence against women as candidates occurred during the primaries.
-For example, participants shared how psychological and verbal abuse was very prevalent.
-In one case in Nyeri, the aspirant’s mother was abused and her customers scared away from her business premises in an attempt to get the aspirant to step down from the race and protect her family from the consequences of her candidature.
-Participants revealed that family members or opponents used matters close to the women’s hearts to discourage them from running – a form of emotional violence.
-For example, one respondent was accused of murdering her husband and using his money to seek election.
+Participants in the focus group also highlighted how most of the violence against women as candidates occurred primarily before election day.
+For example, participants shared how psychological and verbal abuse was highly present.
+In one case in Nyeri, the aspirant’s mother was abused and her customers scared away from her business premises.
+In this case, the objective was to get the aspirant step down from the race to protect her family from the consequences of her candidature.
+Participants also highlighted emotional violence where family members or opponents used matters close to the women’s heart to discourage them from running.
+In one case, a respondent was accused of murdering her husband and using his money to seek election.

-Participants in the focus groups felt that a lot of work still needed to go into civic education with the aim of promoting a more enabling environment for women’s political leadership.
-Participants felt that the patriarchal nature of Kenyan society appeared to be more pronounced during elections, and specifically with regard to women’s leadership.
-They attributed this to the greater resistance by men to a perception of the ‘combative’ nature of some women candidates and women leaders.
+Participants in the focus groups felt that a lot of work still needed to go into civic education with the aim of promoting leadership by women.
+Participants felt that the patriarchal nature of our society appeared to be more pronounced during elections and specifically with regard to women’s leadership.
+They attributed this to the perceived ‘combative’ nature of some women candidates and women leaders.